 Addressing complex health issues and societal needs in today’s world necessitates collaboration across a broad spectrum of disciplines and areas of research.
 As a result, the University of Southern California has created several major initiatives that focus on areas of critical research.
 Researchers at the Herman Ostrow School of Dentistry of USC are actively engaged in these USC research initiatives which include:

-The Biomedical Imaging Science Initiative develops and applies multimodal imaging techniques capable of elucidating the anatomical and functional characteristics of living organisms, leading to new paradigms for understanding disease, its development, its treatment and its prevention.
+The Biomedical Imaging Science Initiative develops and applies multimodal imaging techniques capable of elucidating the anatomical and functional characteristics of living organisms, leading to new paradigms for understanding disease as well as its development, treatment and prevention.

 Clinical & Translational Health Sciences

-Participating Faculty: Mahvash Navazesh, Michael Paine, Parish Sedghizadeh, Anh Le, Songtao Shi, Amy Merrill.
+Participating Faculty: Janet Moradian-Oldak, Michael Paine, Parish Sedghizadeh, Amy Merrill

 The USC Health Collaborative is a university-wide forum that fosters inter- and trans-disciplinary research, education and networking in health and related fields.

-Participating Faculty: Yang Chai, Roseann Mulligan, Niel Nathason, Mahvash Navazesh, Hessam Nowzari, Michael Paine, Pragna Patel, Malcolm Snead.
+Participating Faculty: Yang Chai, Roseann Mulligan, Michael Paine, Pragna Patel, Malcolm Snead

 The Urban Initiative develops solutions to complex political, economic, social, technological and environmental challenges that confront metropolitan regions.